crhallberg/image-holmes/README.md

 	$(container).inspector(img-src);
                  ^^^^^^^^^

 This is used for both initializing with a first image and replacing the image (don't worry, doesn't reinitialize).
+As of this post, the plugin has only been tested with divs, but it's assumed this will work with any element that displays as a block.
+The container does not need to contain anything special, or anything at all!

 ## About the Author